sytabaresa/kingly/README.md

   - the action on that transition is the *identity* action

 #### Semantical contracts
+- The machine behaviour is as explicit as possible
+  - if a transition is taken, and has guards configured, one of those guards must be fulfilled, i .e. guards must cover the entire state space when they exist
 - A transition evaluation must end
   - eventless transitions must progress the state machine
     - at least one guard must be fulfilled, otherwise we would remain forever in the same state